sanchit2843/methOD/README.md

 ---

-### Prerequisites

-- Python 3.x installed on your system.
-- GPU with CUDA support (NVIDIA A40 GPU was used in the original experiment).
-- Git installed to clone the repository.
-- Basic familiarity with command-line interface (CLI) and Python programming.

----

 ### Repository Structure

-- **DAMO-YOLO**: Contains code for the 3D object detection experiment.
 - **Depth2HHA-python**: Code for converting depth images to HHA representation.
 - **UniDepth**: Implementation for depth estimation.
 - **kitti_object_vis**: Visualization tools for KITTI dataset.
 - **monodle**: MonoDepth and YOLOv3 based monocular depth estimation.
-- **yolov8-kitti**: YOLOv8 model for 2D object detection on KITTI dataset.
+- yolov8-kitti: YOLOv8 model for 2D object detection on KITTI dataset.
-- **check_label_format.py**: Python script for checking label format.
-- **visualize_point_cloud.py**: Script to visualize point cloud data.
 - **README.md**: Readme file containing instructions and information about the repository.
+- **monodle_multimodal** A fork of monodle folder for training multiple modalities of HHA and RGB
+- **monodle_2dproposal** A fork of monodle with RPN head and support for passing proposals from dataset and to model.
 ---

 ### Experiment Steps